rackerlabs/genestack/docs/infrastructure-gateway-api.md

 Another example with most of the OpenStack services is located at `/etc/genestack/gateway-api/gateway-routes.yaml`.
 Similarly, you must modify and apply them as shown below, or apply your own.

-??? example "Example routes file"
+??? abstract "Example routes file"

     ``` yaml
     --8<-- "etc/gateway-api/routes/http-wildcard-listener.yaml"